 - Resolution

-For nonprofit video storytelling, we prefer the terminology used by Muse Storytelling.
+For environmental nonprofits and cleantech video storytelling, we prefer the terminology used by Muse Storytelling.
 Why these terms?
 They're easy to understand.
 These 6 plot points are the backbone of all the stories we craft at BariStories.

-The hook captures your audience's intention.
-It's the thing or thing that immediately pulls your audience into your story.
+The hook captures your audience's attention.
+It's the element that immediately pulls your audience into your story.
 Usually, the creation of the hook happens after the other plot points.

 - Location: At the beginning of your story.